Fostering may be for you if you can answer Yes to two or more of the following questions:

 - Help animals in your home, as your schedule allows

 - You choose which animals you can help

-To apply to become an MHS foster, click HERE.
+To apply to become a Michigan Humane foster, click HERE.

 Have questions about fostering animals?
 Please call Laura Kniffen at 248-283-5645.